-- Exhibits are entered at 4-H members own risk.
-We will not be responsible for loss or damage to family heirloom items or any items in this division. - Displays should not be larger than 22 inches x 28 inches wide.
+- 1. Exhibits are entered at 4-H'ers own risk.
+We will not be responsible for loss or damage to family heirloom items or any items in this division. - 2.
+Displays should not be larger than 22 inches x 28 inches wide.
 If the size needs to be a different size because the historical item is larger than 22 inches x 28 inches please contact the superintendents for approval.
-Display collections securely in an attractive container no larger than 22 inches x 28 inches. - Supporting Material: All entries must include the following: - What did you learn about citizenship while creating this exhibit? - References All 4-H members should reference material sources or supporting information if outside sources were used to create exhibits (i.e., if questions from a game were taken from an outside source, they must be referenced). - o Identification All entries should be labeled with the member's name, club and county. - Eligibility: All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.
+Display collections securely in an attractive container no larger than 22 inches x 28 inches. - 3.
+Supporting Material: All entries must have a statement explaining: - The purpose of the exhibit - Exhibitors are encouraged to show evidence of their personal experiences, study or observations that relate to their exhibit.
+This helps the judges understand what the 4-H'er did and learned in the process that led to the exhibit. - References All exhibitors should reference material sources or supporting information used in exhibits (i.e., if questions from a game were taken from an outside source, they must be referenced). - Identification All entries should be labeled with the exhibitor's name, club and county.

+Eligibility: All static exhibits must have received a purple ribbon at the county fair to advance to the State Fair.